snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 Bear in mind that new minimum required AMI version might now support some old instance types, such as c1.medium or m1.small.
 In that case you need to upgrade your instance type as well.

+Once you have upgraded we recommended closely monitoring the location on S3 where the RDB Loader is configured to write any bad rows, to make sure that none of the issues flagged in 4.2.1 mean that data has failed to load into Redshift as a result of the upgrade.

 <h2 id="help">5.
 Getting help</h2>